-Benny Andrews (American, November 13, 1930–November 10, 2006) was a notable African American painter born to sharecroppers in Plainview, GA.
+(American, born November 13, 1930–died November 10, 2006) was a notable African American painter born to sharecroppers in Plainview, GA.
 His artistic talent was nurtured early on by his parents, who taught him the importance of creativity and education.
 Despite a rough time in early education, Andrews graduated high school in 1948.
 He attended two years of Fort Valley State College, before enlisting in the US Air Force, where he served from 1950 to 1954.
 With his military earnings, Andrews was able to attend the Art Institute of Chicago.
 With no formal training, he began to develop his Figurative style by observing those around him.
 Expression was very important in his work, and was emphasized in his sketches.
 He crafted his skills by focusing on the time he was living in and recording it in his art, often creating scrapbooks of the times.
 The artist earned his BA in 1958, and moved from Chicago to New York City, after much rejection of his work in showcases.

 and other big name papers ran positive reviews of Andrews’s work, further spreading his success.
 His artworks were displayed in venues not only in New York City but in nearby Philadelphia as well.
 In time, his work spread to Detroit, Michigan, and Provincetown.
 In 1965, Andrews was awarded a John Hay Fellowship, and returned to his native Georgia.
 His time in Georgia inspired his famous Autobiographical Series

 .
 Andrews never lost his Figurative style, despite the rising popularity of other movements in the art world.
 He continued with his scrapbooks and paintings, always preserving the Expressionist and Surrealist elements that characterized his work.
 He was heavily influenced by the world around him, and detailed the lives of the poor and the suffering.
 Through his activism, he brought art to many people who never would have had the opportunity to experience it.
 He continued painting until his death from cancer in 2006 in New York.
 His work can be found in many institutions, including The Metropolitan Museum of Art and the Philadelphia Academy of Fine Art.